braze-inc/braze-docs/_docs/_contributing/content_management/reusing_content.md

 # Reusing content

 > Learn how to reuse content across Braze Docs, so you can improve content consistency and reduce the time for content creation.
+For general information about content reuse, see [Content Management]({{site.baseurl}}/contributing/content_management/#content-reuse).

 Content reuse in Jekyll is accomplished using includes.
 Includes are stored in the `_includes` directory as a regular Markdown file.
 Although, unlike the Markdown files in the `_docs` directory, these files don't need YAML front matter.

-For general information about content reuse, see [About our framework]({{site.baseurl}}/home/about_our_framework).

 {% multi_lang_include contributing/prerequisites.md %}